Saturday, August 28, 2010

 Sheep Withdrawal

-I replied with a sigh that probably came from somewhere near my spleen: “Honestly?
-I’ve been out of sorts all week.
+I replied with a sigh so deep it probably disturbed the tectonic plates.
+“Honestly?
+I’ve been out of sorts all week.”

 So yeah, maybe it is sheep withdrawal.
-Or maybe it’s just farm life doing what it always does—keeping me guessing, making me laugh, and occasionally handing me a week where my brain’s running on dial-up.
+Or maybe it’s just farm life doing what it always does: surprising me, challenging me, and occasionally handing me a week where everything feels just a little sideways.

 Please leave a comment below.
 I love hearing from you.